amjams/Identify/README.md

 References
 ---------
 The endmember extraction algorithm used in this study was adapted from the work [Vermeulen et al. (2021)](https://www.sciencedirect.com/science/article/abs/pii/S1386142521001232), and using code from the corresponding [repository](https://github.com/NU-ACCESS/UMAP).
+The implementation of Vertex Component Analysis is from this [repository](https://github.com/Laadr/VCA).

 Licensing
 ---------